-In addition, the school curriculum has a role to play in reducing the likelihood of sexist, sexual, homophobic and transphobic bullying occurring in part through addressing some of the underlying attitudes and values that underpin it.
+In addition, the school curriculum has a role to play in reducing the likelihood of sexist, sexual, homophobic, and transphobic bullying occurring in part through addressing some of the underlying attitudes and values that underpin it.
 RSE within PSHE education is the most obvious location for specific coverage of issues relating to bullying, gender equality and sexuality.

-Pupils with special educational needs and disabilities (SEND): Across the school it is recognised that RSE must be accessible for all pupils.
+Students with special educational needs and disabilities (SEND): Across the school it is recognised that RSE must be accessible for all students.
 High quality teaching that is differentiated and personalised ensures accessibility to this curriculum from all our learners.
-Staff at Maple Tree Primary School are also mindful of the preparing for adulthood outcomes, as set out in the SEND code of practice, when teaching these subjects to those with SEND.
+Staff at Parkview Academy are also mindful of the preparing for adulthood outcomes, as set out in the SEND code of practice, when teaching these subjects to those with SEND.

-School staff are aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
-It is recognised that RSE can also be particularly important subjects for some pupils; for example, those with Social, Emotional and Mental Health needs or learning disabilities.
+School staff are aware that some students are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
+It is recognised that RSE can also be particularly important subjects for some students; for example, those with Social, Emotional and Mental Health needs or learning disabilities.
 Such factors are taken into consideration in designing and teaching these subjects.
-We tailor content and teaching to meet the specific needs of pupils at different developmental stages.
+We tailor content and teaching to meet the specific needs of students at different developmental stages.
 As with all teaching for these subjects, school staff ensure that their teaching is sensitive, age-appropriate, developmentally appropriate and delivered with reference to the law.

 Lesbian, Gay, Bisexual and Transgender (LGBT): In teaching RSE all school staff ensure that they comply with the relevant provisions of the Equality Act 2010, under which sexual orientation and gender reassignment are amongst the protected characteristics.
-Pupils learn about different types of families at an early age and information about LGBT+ is developed on in a sensitive and age-appropriate manner.
+Students learn about different types of families at an early age and information about LGBTQIA+ is developed on in a sensitive and age-appropriate manner and facts about biological sex and gender reassignment will be included.